History of the SC State Fair

 The modern state fair attended by 500,000+ today got its start in November 1839, when the State Agricultural Society of South Carolina was organized in Columbia.

-Sixteen years later, reorganized as the State Agricultural And Mechanical Society of South Carolina, the fair received a $5,000 appropriation from the legislature and erected buildings at its first site on Elmwood Street.
+In 1869 it was reorganized as the State Agricultural and Mechanical Society of South Carolina, the fair received a $5,000 appropriation from the legislature and erected buildings at its first site on Elmwood Avenue.

 In 1861, Confederate authorities occupied the fair’s buildings, using them as a place to make war munitions.
 In 1865, Sherman's army burned the buildings.